codesavory/codesavory.github.io/pages/raytracer.md

 ### Existing Libraries -
     1. Scene Reader - The scene descriptions are originally from Inventor applications(a toolkit provided by SGI) by Brian L. Curless, Eric Veach.
-    2. Object Loader - A Single Header OBJ Model Loader by Robert Smith.
-[GitHub Link](https://github.com/Bly7/OBJ-Loader)
+    2. Object Loader - A Single Header OBJ Model Loader by Robert Smith - https://github.com/Bly7/OBJ-Loader

 ### Results -